Lyapunov coefficients for monodromic tangential singularities in Filippov vector fields: Introduction and statements of the main results

 \subsection{Structure of the paper}

-First, in Section \ref{sec:cf}, we recall a canonical expression, introduced in \cite{AndGomNov19}, for Filippov vector fields \eqref{sistemainicial} around $(2k^{+}, 2k^{-})$-monodromic tangential singularities.
+First, in Section \ref{sec:cf}, we recall a canonical expression, introduced in \cite{novaes2020smoothing}, for Filippov vector fields \eqref{sistemainicial} around $(2k^{+}, 2k^{-})$-monodromic tangential singularities.
 Such a canonical form will be of major importance for proving our main results.
 Then, in Section \ref{sec:gpc}, we introduce the concept of generalized polar coordinates (see \cite{broer1991structures}), which allow us to obtain, in Section \ref{proof:ta}, the proof of Theorem \ref{teo:main} about the regularity of the half-return maps defined around $(2k^{+}, 2k^{-})$-monodromic tangential singularities.
 In Section \ref{sec:invo}, we discuss a general property for pair of involutions from which we straightforwardly conclude that the index of the first non-vanishing Lyapunov coefficient of a $(2k^+,2k^-)$-monodromic tangential singularity is always even.
 This leads to the proof of Theorem \ref{teo:oddindex} in Section \ref{proof:tb}.
 Section \ref{sec:LC} is devoted to obtaining the recursive formula for the Lyapunov coefficients stated in Theorem \ref{teo:coef}, which is then proven in Section \ref{proof:coef}.
-In addition, an Appendix is provided containing the implemented algorithms, based on Theorem \ref{teo:coef}, for computing the Lyapunov coefficients.
-Finally, in Section \ref{sec:limc}, we discuss the appearance of small amplitude limit cycles around $(2k^{+}, 2k^{-})$-monodromic tangential singularities.
+In Section \ref{sec:limc}, we discuss the appearance of small amplitude limit cycles around $(2k^{+}, 2k^{-})$-monodromic tangential singularities.
 Theorems \ref{thm:hopf} and \ref{thm:genhopf} are proven in Section \ref{sec:limc}.
+Finally, two Appendixes are provided: Appendix A contains the implemented algorithms, based on Theorem \ref{teo:coef}, for computing the Lyapunov coefficients, and Appendix B is devoted to the proof of Corollary \ref{cor}.